Want to know bird names that start with I? This article is for you. One of the most varied animal species in the world is the bird.

 19. Indian Eagle Owl

 The steep, rocky scrub woodlands of the Indian subcontinent are home to the rare Indian Eagle Owl.
-They are also referred to as “Rock Eagle-owl” and “Bengal Eagle-owl,” among other names.
+They are also called “Rock Eagle-owl” and “Bengal Eagle-owl,” among others.

 Unlike most solitary ones, these owls like their own company and are typically seen in pairs.
 They were once considered a subspecies of Eurasian Eagle-owls due to their similar look.